-What if you could predict what song you will be listening in the future?
-Moreover, what if you could save into a marble until that future?
+Imagine if you could predict what song you will be listening to in the future…what if you could save it in a marble until then?

-Data acquired by the Timekeeper during the Sonar Music Festival 2016 showed that, although the 87% of participants looked for new experiences in life, the vast majority (59%) were conservative in the way they listened to music, feeling more comfortable with popular trends rather than experimenting new tendencies.
+Data acquired by the Timekeeper during the Sonar Music Festival 2016 showed that, although 87% of participants were looking for new life experiences, the vast majority (59%) were conservative in the way they listened to music and felt more comfortable with popular trends as opposed to experimentation.

 The Timekeeper also recorded that people were more open to listening to new types of music while experiencing a happy moment (even if said moments were placed in the future), setting a direct link between music and happiness.

-The Timekeeper is a groundbreaking machine able to work with 1500 marbles at the same time, with 200 of them moving inside it.
-A part of glass and metal and of course the marbles, it has more than 150 3D printed parts.
+The Timekeeper is a groundbreaking machine able to work with 1500 marbles at the same time, with 200 of them moving inside.
+Apart from the glass and marbles, it has more than 150 3D printed parts.

-This unique machine, contains a vast exhibition of mechanisms: from gears, to automated doors that give pass to the marbles when needed.
-It is a great example of the power of 3D printing when building a functional prototype with a limited budget and no invest in tooling.
+This unique machine contains a vast exhibition of mechanisms, from gears, to automated doors that the marbles pass through.
+It is a great example of the power of 3D printing when building a functional prototype with a limited budget and no investment in tooling.

-3D Printing permitted to iterate the design easily, especially when trying to fit parts into glass structures made by hand.
+3D printing meant that the design could be iterated easily, especially when trying to fit parts into glass structures made by hand.

-All the parts were printed in the BCN3D Sigma, using more than 30 kg of PLA, Colorfabb XT and flexible materials.
-Some of these parts had a long printing volume with 30 to 40h.
-It also contains examples of bi-material parts, combining rigid and flexible materials to fit the parts into glass softly and safely.
+All parts were printed using the BCN3D Sigma, with more than 30kg of PLA, Colorfabb XT and flexible materials.
+It also contains bi-material parts, combining rigid and flexible materials to fit the parts into glass softly and safely.

-Although Domestic Data Streamers owns 4 BCN3D Sigma in its facilities in Barcelona, BCN3D Technologies collaborated by printing some of the parts needed in the project.
-The Timekeeper implied more than 6000h in printing time, and more than 10 BCN3D Sigma were involved in the project.
+Domestic Data Streamers owns 4 BCN3D Sigmas in its facilities in Barcelona, and we collaborated by printing some of the parts needed in the project.
+The Timekeeper required more than 6000h in printing time, and more than 10 BCN3D Sigmas were involved in the project.